Wisconsin absentee ballots; voters to soon use drop boxes again

 All Wisconsin absentee ballot drop boxes were closed in 2022, when the conservative-controlled Wisconsin Supreme Court ruled they broke state law.

-Then this July, the now-liberal-controlled court reversed that and decided clerks could use them.
+Then this July, the now-liberal-controlled court reversed that earlier ruling and decided clerks could use them.

-Dodge County Sheriff Dale Schmidt urged clerks in his county not to use them.
+Dodge County Sheriff Dale Schmidt urged clerks in his county against bringing them back.

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android.